 Hosting a webinar is another way to engage with your clients.
 However, try to keep the group sessions small and intimate (ideally a maximum of 10 people at a time) for the best interaction and experience.

-Digital communication forms an integral part of the modern-day business, and having the right tools will help you leverage interaction with your clients.
+Digital client communication forms an integral part of the modern-day business, and having the right tools will help you leverage interaction with your clients.

 Nimbus is a digital platform that provides 24/7 self-service access for clients to their own secure portal.
 Clients are able to log in to their portal to access their files without having to hassle the business.